 Having data and user behavior like this will allow you to find efficiencies, drive down costs, and reduce the time and effort you spend managing printers so you can focus on more important things.

-Are you aware that the majority of hacks are no longer just through PCs or servers?
-Hackers are now using the path of least resistance - printers and copiers.
-Printers and copiers are, in fact, a computer and are hooked up either wirelessly or directly to the network.
-Hackers have found vulnerabilities through open ports and other avenues, like phishing emails to breach your secure data through your printers.
+After all, printers and copiers are computers and are hooked up either wirelessly or directly to the network.
+By finding vulnerabilities through open ports and other avenues, like phishing emails to breach your secure data through your printers, these online criminals are ready to infiltrate your most precious information.

-To learn more about print management, check out these 3 Types of Print Management Software Every Business Needs.
+To learn more about print management read about: 3 Types of Print Management Software Every Business Needs.

-All managed print service providers are not created equal.
-Many will over promise and under deliver when it comes to seeing real, tangible results.
-Others have quotas to meet and their primary goal is to sell equipment to you before even learning what your true needs are.
+Many over promise and under deliver when it comes to seeing real, tangible results.
+Others have quotas to meet with a primary goal to sell equipment to you before even learning what your true needs are.

 When you have a managed print partner, you can work with someone who knows the business inside and out.
 Because they are super-focused on print, they will have the creativity and ability to place only on printing and not get distracted by other business-related tasks.